ccdc-opensource/csd-python-api-scripts/scripts/multi_component_hydrogen_bond_propensity/ReadMe.md

                         the directory of the desired coformer library -f FAILURE_DIRECTORY, --failure_directory FAILURE_DIRECTORY
-                        The location where the failures file should be generated
+                        The location where the failures file should be generated --force_run_disordered
+                        Forces running the script on disordered entries.
+(NOT RECOMMENDED)
 ```

 The default coformer library is the one supplied with your Mercury install